 Retired people face three considerations when investing in mutual funds: life expectancy, inflation and interest rates.
-The typical retiree leaving the workforce at age 65 can expect to live another 19 years, according to 2007 Centers for Disease Control and Prevention data quoted in the "Senior Journal."
-This means that retirement income needs to last many years.
+The typical retiree leaving the workforce at age 65 can expect to live another 19 years.
+This means that retirement income needs to last more years than many retirees may expect.
 Meanwhile, inflation during retirement negatively affects the value of future investment returns, and low interest rates stall wealth accumulation.
-Thus the best mutual funds for retired people provide safety and income as well as some capital appreciation.
+Thus, the best mutual funds for retired people provide safety and income, as well as some capital appreciation.

 Money Market Funds